PeterJacko/BinaryBandit/README.md

 # BinaryBandit
 A Julia package for optimization and evaluation of the multi-armed bandit problem with binary (success/failure) responses.
+It is being developed by the G.O.A.L.
+(Group on Optimal Adaptive Learning), see https://www.lancaster.ac.uk/staff/jacko/goal/ for papers presenting results obtained by this package.

 # Installation